Fine tuning SMLs

 "<SJ> Why didn't the frog cross the road?
 Because he was frog-in-the-face. <EJ>"

-If you want to test the model further you can see it in Maximofn/GPT2-small-finetuned-Maximofn-short-jokes-dataset-casualLM
+If you want to try the model further, you can check it out at Maximofn/GPT2-small-finetuned-Maximofn-short-jokes-dataset-casualLM

 Fine tuning for text classification with Pytorchlink image 59